vhive-serverless/loader/docs/loader.md

 Cloudlab `xl170` or `d430` machines.
 (Date of measurement: 18-Oct-2022)

 ## Executing vSwarm functions
-If the input trace directory has a `mapper_output.json` file, which you would like to use as profiles for benchmark execution in the loader, run the following from the root of this directory:
+If you would like to use vSwarm benchmarks as profile functions to execute, first you need to generate a `mapper_output.json` using the `mapper` tool.
+Please refer to `mapper.md` docs for usage of the mapper tool to generate an output file.
+Once the `mapper_output.json` has been generated in the input trace directory, next run the following from the root of this repository:

 ```console
 # install pre-requisites